-Triumph over Trauma
+Triumph Over Trauma II -

 Ruby Lynn Willis is a writer, storyteller, and performance artist who has a unique storytelling style she’s developed since her earliest days of performing in clubs and venues found in NYC’s Greenwich Village as well as with the Port Jervis Poet Society in the 1980’s.